 It’s such a sinking feeling, until you re-train your brain a bit.
 While tricky to accomplish at times, it is an awesome tool in your tool belt to be able to turn that disappointment into opportunity.
 It’s not every day that someone comes along and tells you exactly what you’re doing wrong.
 In this case, it’s not a person but rather a recording (audio or video), which is clearly pointing out your flaws and making it EASY to correct them!
 How awesome is that!

 How long should you practice drumming every day?
-There are a ton of answers to this question out there, but my recommendation is that a practice session should last at least 30 minutes up to about 4 hours.
+A one hour practice session can product great results though as little as 30 minutes up to about 4 hours can also be quite effective.
 After four hours, it is quite likely that the practice quality will suffer and you won’t get the returns you are wanting.

 Where can I find songs without drums for practice?
 While there are a few resources out there which specifically cater to providing drum-less versions of your favorite songs, my top recommendation is to go to YouTube and search for the song you want ‘without drums’.